San Gerardo Field Station is a well-maintained but rustic lodge near

 Cano Negro Natural Lodge appeared to be best suited for small groups.

 There is also another very good marsh near Los Chilies about a 25-minute drive from Cano Negro Refuge.
 This marsh is locally referred to as the Medio Queso wetland and supports good numbers of Pinnated Bitterns and low-flying Lesser Yellow-headed Vultures most of the year.
 It may also be a good place to try for Yellow-breasted Crake if water levels are right.

 Medio Queso Wetland near Los Chilies

-well-visited refuge, but I found the little town around the lagoon
+Cano Negro is really a refuge best toured by boat, but I found the little town around the lagoon

 clean and inviting.
 There are no land trails, so birders will need to bird the